BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/_index.md

 ---
 ### Connector 365 Addresse Control Online Help

-Here you will find all the help and learning resources, for our Connecto 365 Addresse Control App.
+Here you will find all the help and learning resources, for our Connector 365 Addresse Control App.

 Just use either the bottom or left navigation menu.